dipdup-io/stone-packaging/docs/pages/usage/parameters.md

 - Memory segment configurations
 - Custom constraint parameters

-These parameters would be defined based on the specific requirements of the program and the AIR (Algebraic Intermediate Representation) being used.
+These characteristics would be established in accordance with the particular program needs and the AIR (Algebraic Intermediate Representation) that is being utilised.

-Understanding and correctly configuring these components is crucial for generating valid and efficient STARK proofs with the Stone Prover.
+It is essential to comprehend and set up these elements appropriately in order to produce reliable and effective STARK proofs using the Stone Prover.

 ## Creating a Parameter File

-Creating an appropriate parameter file is crucial for the Stone Prover to generate correct and efficient proofs.
-Follow these steps to create a parameter file for your specific use case:
+In order for the Stone Prover to provide accurate and effective proofs, it is imperative that you create a suitable parameter file.
+To generate a parameter file for your particular use case, follow these steps:

 1. Determine Your Program Type
    - Identify whether you're using a Cairo program, a custom AIR, or another type of computation.